K-Stalin/Admin_Management_System/README.md

 #Prerequisties

-Before running the application make sure you have the following installed.
+Before running the application, make sure you have the following installed:

 - Node.js
 - MongoDB
 - Postman